owenyoung75/QuFn_pylib/README.md

 #
 #
 # A light libarary for some simple data visulizations and analysis;
-# targeting at different sets of time series data, inluding finantial markets data, weather/temperature data, and even macroeconomic data (under constructions)
+# targeting at different sets of time series data, inluding finantial markets data, weather/temperature data, and macroeconomic data (under constructions)